Development is handled by Vagrant in Trellis. Our

 /srv/www/<site name>.
 See the Vagrant docs for more commands.

 Note that each WP site you configured is synced between your local machine (the host) and the Vagrant VM.
 Any changes made to your host will be synced to the VM.

 Windows users have a slightly different workflow.
-See the Windows docs.
+See the Windows getting started docs.